stufengrau/udacity-ios-pitchPerfect/README.md

 ## Goals

 * Get familiar with Xcode and the Interface Builder
-* Add some buttons and labels and play around with constraints
+* Add some buttons/labels and play around with StackViews and constraints
 * Set buttons active/inactive, change labels according to the state
 * Add a second view controller, embed all in a navigation controller
 * Create IBOutlets and IBActions